 The beginning of the year 1967 saw the ship performing training exercises off the West Coast.
 By April 10th, the Halsey departed San Diego and entered the San Francisco Bay Naval Shipyard for an overhaul.
 The renovations were finished in September when the vessel began another set of trial exercises to test its new equipment and capabilities.
 The Halsey was placed out of commission and simultaneously taken off the Naval Vessel Register in January 1994.
 In 2003, the ship was scrapped.

 Just like the majority of the ships in the U.S. Navy, the USS Halsey had a wide range of asbestos equipment on board.
 In fact, before the early 1980s, ships were coated with asbestos mixtures for insulating purposes as the mineral had proven to be an excellent and cheap fireproofing material.
 As a consequence, hundreds of thousands of sailors were exposed to the mineral until its toxicity was detected and widely publicized.

-Nowadays, people that have served in the Navy a few decades ago develop asbestos-related diseases, such as lung cancer, asbestosis or mesothelioma due to working closely with asbestos at a time when the public was unaware of its damaging effects on the human body.
+Nowadays, people who served in the Navy a few decades ago develop asbestos-related diseases, such as lung cancer, asbestosis, or mesothelioma, due to working closely with asbestos at a time when the public was unaware of its damaging effects on the human body.
 If you served in the Navy before the 1980s, you should inform your doctor about your possible exposure to asbestos and have an appropriate check-up.